wyguo/HTSM/README.md

   - prefix_collasped_filtered.bed: The filtered collapsed version of your RTD.
   - prefix_collasped_filtered_summary.csv: The summary of the filtered collapsed RTD.

 Intermediate output in .RData object, which you can manipulate with R scripts.
+See https://github.com/GenomeRIK/tama/wiki/Tama-Collapse for TAMA collapse file information.
   - collasped_bed.RData: the final collapsed RTD from TAMA collapse is saved in .RData object.
   - density_error.RData: the prefix_local_density_error file in TAMA collapse.
   - density_error_motif_filtered.RData: the prefix_local_density_error after finter non-canonical and error splice junctions.
   - sj_motif.RData: Splice junction motifs.